robertgarrigos/lilypond-scores/README.md

 # lilypond-scores
 My personal scores' archive engraved with Lilypond.
 These are mainly choral works in the public domain.
+This repository contains only the Lilypond files.
+You will find their PDFs on my website https://www.garrigos.cat/partitures

 ## Haendel, G. F.
 * **Benedicat Vobis**, SATB